In This Article

 In rare cases, a pregnant mother may need DNA evidence to obtain legal rights for their baby.
 Establishing paternity can help with child support, child custody, benefits, and inheritance.

 Some prenatal DNA tests are slightly invasive, however.
-They may require amniotic fluid, fetal cells, or placental tissue samples from inside your womb.
+They may require amniotic fluid, fetal cells, or placental tissue samples inside your womb.

 Yes.
 It is generally safe to take a DNA test while pregnant.